tgiokas/DMS.Auth/README.md

 ﻿# DMS.Auth microservice with Keycloak

 ## Overview
 **DMS.Auth** is a standalone microservice for authentication and authorization, built using .NET 9 and integrated with **Keycloak**.
 While it is part of the broader **Document Management System (DMS)**, it is designed to work **independently** and can be used in **any modern system** that requires secure identity management.
-It integrates with Keycloak for identity, access and user management, and supports both user and machine-to-machine authentication.
+It integrates with Keycloak for identity access and user management, and supports both user and machine-to-machine authentication.

 ## Features
 It will support:

 ✅ User Authentication / Authorization

-✅ Custom MFA flows (like TOTP)
+✅ Role-Based Access Control (RBAC)

+✅ Multi-Factor Authentication (MFA)

-✅ Email-based Magic Link Authentication
+✅ Email-based Link Authentication

 ✅ GSIS (www1.gsis.gr) Integration

+✅ User Provisioning (Auto-Creating Users in Keycloak)

 ✅ GDPR compliance through data anonymization.